Camm’s CE Primary School Statement: History

 At Camm’s Primary School we recognise that in order for all pupils to progress we must implement confident teaching across each of their yearly objectives.
 Our History curriculum covers the knowledge and skills outlined in the National Curriculum and ensure all children are given opportunities to be challenged to progress their learning further.
 Through our teaching we aim to implement the lessons in a meaningful context, giving purpose and wherever possible topics and cross curricular links are explored through the wider curriculum.

 The teaching of History will be implemented through educational visits, relevant visitors to school and through the use of artefacts.
-Out of

 Class opportunities will also be implemented via our Global Goal themes.

 In KS1, we provide opportunities for pupils to develop fundamental enquiry based skills, become increasingly competent and confident and accessing a broad range of opportunities .The use of pictures and other visual aids and role play will be implemented.
 The children will use historical terms and vocabulary.
 They will learn how to ask questions and answer them.
 They will be able to put people and events in chronological order and discuss similarities and differences.
 They will be able to learn about significant historical events, people and places.

 In KS2, pupils should continue to apply and develop a broader range of skills, learning how to use them in different ways and to compare similarities and differences.
 They should learn how to describe changes and differences between periods in history.
 Historical dates, vocabulary and abstract terms need to be implemented.
 The children will need to discuss and understand the causes and effects in periods in History.

 History will be implemented through questioning, observations and discussing the reasons for conflicting accounts of historical events.
 They will study the impact of significant people, places and events They will study their own locality, changes in British History, Ancient Civilizations and World History.
 We are determined to implement enjoyment and communication with each other and that the children develop an understanding of how to improve their own learning success